atomknack/UKnackSource/Readme.md

 ***
 ### Notice:
 Development of this library is stopped in 18 September 2023.
 Maybe I will add fixes, maybe not.
-If I won't be able to update license in future, then:
 Starting from 1 January 2034 it could be licensed under MIT license: https://github.com/atomknack/UKnackBasis/blob/main/LICENSE
 ***

 ### UKnack library source and documentation